Pat8u/CSIT214Assignment/README.md

 # CSIT214Assignment
-This is for the assignment pratical part
+This is for the assignment practical part